UiL-OTS-labs/jspsych-uil-template-docs/README.md

 A consent page placeholder is included before the experiment starts.
 It is up to the specifics of your own goals (and organisation) what information should be given.
 A consent page must always implement a combination of a consent statement, a checkbox that must be checked _and_ a _button_ that needs to be clicked to give consent.
 See `consent.js` for (placeholder) content.

 ### 2. Survey questions
 You can adapt the survey questions to your own needs, but it is not as easy as it may seem.
 Please think well about what you want to accept as 'valid' in your survey.
-Read up about [input (data) validation_](https://en.wikipedia.org/wiki/Data_validation).
+Read up about [input (data) validation](https://en.wikipedia.org/wiki/Data_validation).
 For instance, you may want an e-mail address to be in the form of `someone@somewebsite.com` and not allow people to fill out `whatever` in a survey field.
 Input validation is important for quality of online research.
-Also think about data management, and make sure to formulate your survey questions so that they will provide you with answers you can and will actually use (be specific).
+Also think about data management, and make sure to formulate your survey questions so that they will provide you with answers you can and will actually use (so, be very specific in your questions).
 See `survey.js`.

 ### 3. Generic UiL utility library
 This [utility library](https://github.com/UiL-OTS-labs/jspsych-uil-utils) was created to enable: